Emissions Trading / Carbon Market News (30/08/2021)

 (Average Quotes Exchange / OTC)

-VER (Gold Standard Spotmarkt ø)13,71 USD13.71 USD+0.00 EUR
+VER (Gold Standard Spotmarkt ø)14.99 USD14.03 USD-0.96 USD

-ICE Brent Crude Oil (Benchmark Future)66.62 USD68.21 USD+1.59 USD
+ICE Brent Crude Oil (Benchmark Future)70.14 USD65.03 USD-5.11 USD

-EURO (Currency, Forex)1.2018 USD1.2163 USD+0.0145 USD
+EURO (Currency, Forex)1.1796 USD1.1698 USD-0.0098 USD

 (The average exchange quotes and OTC-prices shows the average between bids and ask of several exchanges and OTC markets for carbon emission rights in the ETS.
 Bid and ask has usually in Spot Market a visible spread.
-CERs and VERs are average prices in the voluntary carbon offsetting market.
+CERs and VERs are average prices in the voluntary carbon offsetting market (eco securities).
 Crude Oil and Euro Currency shows day-end-exchange quotes.
 This market information has just an informational character and are no advice or offer to trade carbon emission rights or their futures and options.
 If you want to unsubscribe, please reply to this mail.)

 Please call our international carbon desk if any further questions exist: +49.2831.1348220.